joeodx/AZURE_cloud/UserData_Image/README.md

 * A specialised image is a template that is pre-configured with specific configurations, applications, and data tailored for a particular workload.

-* First of all go on your instnace overview page and click capture tab :
+* First of all go on your instance overview page and click capture tab :

 ![](/images/image.jpg)